About Bennington

 The Bennington Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Switzerland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bennington, Indiana residents are available through the local police department and authorized providers in Switzerland County.
+Fingerprinting services for Bennington, Indiana residents are available through local police (where present) and authorized providers in Switzerland County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Switzerland County Sheriff's Office for scheduling and fees.

 To register to vote in Bennington, Indiana, residents can register online through the Indiana Secretary of State's website, by mail, or in person at the Switzerland County elections office.
 Indiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Indiana Secretary of State's voter lookup tool.
 For local municipal elections in Bennington, contact the Switzerland County Clerk's office for schedules and ballot information.

 Property records for Bennington, Indiana are maintained by the Switzerland County Assessor's Office and the Switzerland County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Switzerland County, including parcels in Bennington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Switzerland County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Indiana counties provide online property record searches through their county websites.
-For in-person requests, visit the Switzerland County offices at the county courthouse.
 The Switzerland County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bennington, Indiana residents are available through both county and state offices.
 The Indiana State Department of Health, Vital Records, located in Indianapolis, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Indiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Switzerland County Clerk's office issues marriage licenses and maintains marriage records for Switzerland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.